 - Logo/Licensed Items - Any item bearing one or more of the University designs, seals, trade names and symbols that have come to be associated with the University of Missouri, University of Missouri-Columbia, University of Missouri-Kansas City, University of Missouri-Rolla, or the University of Missouri-St. Louis.
 Items that are to be printed may be purchased with prior approval of the appropriate campus licensing and trademark office.
 Items that are pre-printed can be purchased without prior approval from the appropriate campus licensing and trademark office and must be documented in the PaymentNet System.

-- Transportation - Business purpose of the trip, which is required for tax purposes as an accountable plan, should be recorded in PaymentNet in Transaction Notes including the complete spelling of any acronyms (this information is available through drilldown in web financial reports after the monthly upload to PeopleSoft).
+- Transportation - Business purpose of the trip, which is required for tax purposes, should be recorded in PaymentNet in Transaction Notes including the complete spelling of any acronyms (this information is available through drilldown in web financial reports after the monthly upload to PeopleSoft).
 Additionally, it is recommended the cardholder also record business purpose in Comments in abbreviated form because this information prints on the monthly Statement of Account (PeopleSoft).
 For rental cars include the number of days the vehicle was rented.
 Approval is required by the traveler's administrative superior or designee as determined by each campus.

 The splitting or stringing of purchases with the University purchasing card is prohibited.
 Splitting or stringing is the practice of committing multiple purchasing card transactions to circumvent delegated authority levels, bypass University competitive bidding requirements, or avoid maximum delegated authority levels.